DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 on the movement of intangible items.
 The near instant connectivity of the Internet gives it an edge which when optimized may have distinct consequences.
-That any given place on the Internet may be reached by a single mouse-click does no result in a plurality of spaces, but on the contrary, it gives a strong advantage to the most efficient spaces.
+That any given place on the Internet may be reached by a single mouse-click does not result in a plurality of spaces, but on the contrary, it gives a strong advantage to the most efficient spaces.
 This is exactly what hypercentrality is about.
 It represents a centrality endowed with so much power that it has the potential to force itself